 9. Fireworks on the Brazos - Washington

-Sponsored by H-E-B, the annual Fireworks on the Brazos celebration that takes place at Washington on the Brazos State Park is definitely something you’ll want to experience.
-This year’s celebration goes from 10 a.m. to 10 p.m. and features the Cody Bryan Band from 7-9 p.m. at the Amphitheater in the state park.
-Craft vendors and H-E-B will hand out free sodas at 5:30 p.m.
+Sponsored by H-E-B, the annual Fireworks on the Brazos celebration that takes place at Washington on the Brazos State Park is definitely something you'll want to experience.
+This year's celebration goes from 10 a.m. to 10 p.m.
+Look for free Blue Bell ice cream from 5-7 p.m., followed by the Wesley Westbrook Band from 7-9 p.m. at the Washington on the Brazos site.

 8. Big Bang Celebration - Corpus Christi

-The Big Bang Celebration starts Thursday, June 30 and continues until Monday, July 4.
-The event features a parade, children’s entertainment, including a bounce houses and face painting, and a light show at the famous Harbor Bridge as a precursor to the fireworks show.
-The fireworks will be set off from the water, and it’s surely a sight to see.
+The Big Bang Celebration starts June 30 and continues until July 4.
+The event features a parade, concert performances, plays, children's entertainment, and an impressive light show at the famous Harbor Bridge as a precursor to the fireworks show.
+The fireworks will be set off from the water, and it's surely a sight to see.

 7. H-E-B Austin Symphony July 4th Concert and Fireworks - Austin